-There Is a Limited Call Right That May Require Unitholders to Sell Their Units at an Undesirable Time or Price price of the units.
+There Is a Limited Call Right That May Require Unitholders to Sell Their Units at an Undesirable Time or Price

+If at any time less than 20% of the outstanding units of any class are held by persons other than the general partner and its affiliates, the general partner has the right to acquire all, but not less than all, of those units held by the unaffiliated persons.
+The price for these units will generally equal the then-current market price of the units.
 As a consequence, a unitholder may be required to sell his units at an undesirable time or price.
 The general partner may assign this acquisition right to any of its affiliates or Star Gas Partners.
-After the subordination period ends, if we acquire more than $66\ 2/3\%$ of the Class B common units in a twelve-month period, then we will have a similar call right.
+After the subordination period ends, if we acquire more than 66 2/3% of the Class B common units in a twelve-month period, then we will have a similar call right.